caido/documentation/src/features/proxy/intercept.md

 <img alt="intercept_scope" src="/_images/intercept_scope.png"/>

-## Modifications of requests and responses in transit
+## Modifications of requests and responses

 If you choose to edit content in the Intercept table, modifications will be visible after your rule in Match & Replace is done and active.